Building Schools for the Future

 Curiosity and self-direction

 You are humble and continually seek out broad inspiration.
 You drive development and are prepared to take the reins of your EIR journey.
+You effectively manage your time and execute tasks to completion.

 Strong people leadership